aadamsx/meteor-up-classic/README.md

 ### SSL Support

-Meteor Up has the built in SSL support.
+Meteor Up Classic has the built in SSL support.
 It uses [stud](https://github.com/bumptech/stud) SSL terminator for that.
 First you need to get a SSL certificate from some provider.
 This is how to do that:

 * [First you need to generate a CSR file and the private key](http://www.rackspace.com/knowledge_center/article/generate-a-csr-with-openssl)
 * Then purchase a SSL certificate.